 If you expect a profit for the current financial year, or higher income in the current financial year, there are a few strategies that you can implement as part of your tax planning:

-From 6 October 2020 to 30 June 2022, businesses with aggregated turnover of less than $50 million can deduct the full cost of new or second-hand eligible depreciable assets (limited to the business portion of the assets).
+Until 30 June 2023, businesses with aggregated turnover of less than $5 billion can deduct the full cost of new or second-hand eligible depreciable assets (limited to the business portion of the assets).

 Taking advantage of the temporary full expensing of depreciating assets means that you’ll get a bigger tax deduction.
 However, it is important that you buy business assets for the right reasons.
 Avoid spending on business assets for the sake of claiming a tax deduction.

 2. Fringe Benefits Tax Exemption on Electric Vehicles

 From 1 July 2022, certain zero or low emissions vehicles and associated car expenses provided as a car benefit can be exempt from FBT.

 For small business owners operating their business through a company or a trust structure, this exemption can provide substantial tax planning benefits.
 Providing car fringe benefits, whether under a salary sacrifice arrangement, or through the personal use of company car can also help attract talents and retain the right employees.

 The ATO has released a guidance on Electric Cars Exemption.
 We highly recommend talking to us before making major asset purchases, such as a motor vehicle, to ensure that you are maximising available tax benefits.

 3. Personal Superannuation Contributions

 If you’re a sole trader or in a partnership, you don’t have to make super payments to yourself.
 However, you can claim a tax deduction by making personal contributions to your super.
 Depending on your income, you may also be eligible for the super co-contribution payment.
 Talk to us about whether making personal super contributions may be the right option to minimise tax.